-Uganda, a landlocked country in central east Africa with a population of some 35 million, is a land of many contrasts.
-It is today seen as one of the top travel destinations in the world by such authoritative bodies as National Geographic and Lonely Planet making tourism growth in Uganda the fastest in Africa, yet it is one of just a few countries in the world that has slipped down the Human Development Index since 2012 now languishing in position 164 out of 184 when ranked in terms of life expectancy (54 yrs), literacy, access to knowledge and the living standards of a country.
+Uganda, a landlocked country in central east Africa with a population of some 45.74 million (2020), is a land of many contrasts.
+It is today seen as one of the top travel destinations in the world by such authoritative bodies as National Geographic and Lonely Planet making tourism growth in Uganda the fastest in Africa, yet it is still ranked just 159 out of 184 countries when ranked in terms of life expectancy (63.37 years in 2019), literacy, access to knowledge and the living standards.
 Born as a nation state on 9 October 1962, the former British protectorate was, up until then, defined less as an existing country rather than by not being Kenya to its east, by the then unified Sudan to its north, to its west by the Democratic Republic of the Congo, to its south-west by Rwanda and by its south by Tanzania.

 It was an amalgamation of a number of different kingdoms, the largest being Buganda from which the newly emerged nation took its name however, as with so many countries in the post-independence period, the agreed constitution lasted barely five years before the executive Prime Minister, Milton Obote changed it unilaterally removing the ceremonial president and vice-president and proclaiming Uganda a republic with himself as executive President.